plone/training/dexterity.rst

 .. _dexterity1-label:

-Dexterity I: Through the web
+Dexterity I: "Through The Web"
 ============================

 In this part you will: